What to expect from an independent pharmacy payment integrity program

 How value compounds beyond recovery

 The most visible output of a pharmacy payment integrity program is dollar recovery.
-Claims that were paid incorrectly are identified, documented, and recovered from the PBM.
+Claims that were paid incorrectly are identified and documented with the detail the health plan needs to pursue recovery from the PBM.
 For most health plans, the recovered dollars in the first year alone exceed the cost of the program, which is why the ROI conversation often starts there.

-But recovery is the starting point, not the ceiling.
-The real compounding mechanism is recurrence prevention.
-When an error is identified, the oversight provider diagnoses the root cause and works with the plan and PBM to correct the underlying configuration, pricing logic, or contract interpretation so the same error stops appearing on future claims.
-That correction applies to every subsequent claim in the affected category for the remaining life of the contract.
+Recovery is the starting point, not the ceiling.
+The deeper value is in what happens after a finding is documented and the root cause gets corrected.
+Fix the underlying configuration, pricing logic, or contract interpretation, and that correction applies to every subsequent claim in the affected category for the life of the contract.

 The third dimension is contract leverage.
 A health plan entering a PBM contract renewal with twelve months of independently validated, claim-level performance data is in a materially different negotiating position than one relying on PBM-supplied reports or a single retrospective audit.
-The data produced by a continuous program documents exactly where execution deviated from the contract, how much it cost, and whether the root causes were corrected.
-That specificity translates into leverage.
+The data documents exactly where execution deviated from the contract, how much it cost, and whether the corrections held.
+That specificity is something a PBM-provided report cannot replicate, because the PBM is not going to produce a document that works against its own negotiating position.

 How to know whether your program is working

 A pharmacy payment integrity program that is performing well should show a recognizable pattern over time.
 Recovery volumes should be highest in the first year and decline in subsequent years as systemic issues are corrected.
-If recoveries stay flat or increase year over year, that is a signal that root causes are not being addressed, meaning the program is finding the same problems repeatedly without fixing them.
+If recoveries stay flat or increase year over year, that's likely a signal that root causes are not being addressed.

 Error recurrence rates should decline in categories where corrections have been implemented.
 If pricing errors on a specific drug category were identified and corrected in Q2, the same errors should not appear in Q3 and Q4 claims.
 Tracking recurrence by error category is the clearest measure of whether the program is producing structural improvement or just generating reports.